-Work zone safety is crucial.
-MoDOT crews are expected to be safe and visible and expect contractors and utility companies to do the same.
+Work zone safety is crucial to MoDOT.
+Crews are expected to be safe and visible and expect contractors and utility companies to do the same.
 Staying safe in work zones also is a partnership shared with the driving public.
 MoDOT wants everyone to get home safely.
 While MoDOT makes every effort to work safely, motorists need to pay attention, slow down, move over, buckle up and drive without distractions.

-MoDOT's ultimate goal is zero fatalities in work zones.
-Only through continual efforts from everyone will that happen.
-There must be constant improvement in both planning and technologies we employ in the field.
-Based on information currently available through the second quarter of 2018, work zone crashes have accounted for one fatality and five serious injuries.
+MoDOT's goal is zero fatalities in work zones.
+Only through continued efforts from MoDOT, industry and the driving public will that happen.
+There must be continual improvement in planning, strategies and technologies employed.
+Based on information currently available, work zone crashes have accounted for seven fatalities through the third quarter of 2018 and 22 serious injuries through the second quarter.

-The challenges for 2018 are many.
-Some of MoDOT's strategic initiatives, such as the use of autonomous Truck Mounted Attenuators and TMA flagger vehicles, will help overcome some of the challenges.
+The challenges for MoDOT remain many.
+Strategic initiatives, such as the use of autonomous Truck Mounted Attenuators and TMA flagger vehicles, will help overcome some of the challenges.
 Continual monitoring of work zones and deployment of sound queue management strategies are imperative.
 The time of day and day of week should always be considered before working.

 YTD 2018 - Due to a backlog of crash reports into STARS, serious injury and crash measures are not final and only illustrate data derived from TMS.
-Second quarter 2018 data is unavailable through the MSHP radio reports and is incomplete in TMS.
+Third quarter 2018 data is unavailable through the MSHP radio reports and is incomplete in TMS.

-RESULT DRIVER:
+RESULT DRIVER: Mark Shelton

-Mark Shelton District Engineer
+District Engineer